1994 Memorial Cup: Laval Titan

-The Titan high-powered offense was led by Yanick Dube, who led the QMJHL with 66 goals and 141 points in 64 games.
+The Titan high-powered offence was led by Yanick Dube, who led the QMJHL with 66 goals and 141 points in 64 games.
 Dube was awarded the Jean Beliveau Trophy for this achievement.
 Dube was also awarded the Shell Cup - Offensive Trophy as the Best Offensive Player in the QMJHL; the Paul Dumont Trophy, awarded to the QMJHL Personality of the Year; and the Frank J. Selke Memorial Trophy, awarded to the QMJHL Most Sportsmanlike Player.
 Marc Beaucage scored 41 goals and 101 points in 63 games to finish second in team scoring.
 In the post-season, Beaucage led the Titan with 18 goals and 40 points in 21 games.
 Daniel Goneau, a prospect for the 1994 NHL Entry Draft, scored 29 goals and 86 points in 68 games.
 Following the season, Goneau was selected by the Boston Bruins in the second round of the draft.
 On defense, Washington Capitals prospect Patrick Boileau scored 13 goals and 70 points in 64 games.
 Boileau was awarded the Marcel Robert Trophy as the QMJHL Scholastic Player of the Year.
 Midway during the season, the Titan acquired defenseman Alain Cote from the Granby Bisons.
 In 25 games with Laval, Cote scored eight goals and 33 points, while between the two clubs, he combined for 31 goals and 99 points in 64 games.
 Cote had a strong playoff, scoring 14 goals and 29 points in 21 games.
 In goal, the Titan were led by Quebec Nordiques prospect Manny Fernadez, who posted a 31-16-1 record with a 3.11 GAA and a .905 save percentage in 51 games.
 Fernandez was awarded the Michel Briere Memorial Trophy as the QMJHL Most Valuable Player.
-In the post-season, Fernandez posted a 14-5 record with a 2.62 GAA and a .914 save percentage in 19 games.
+In the post-season, Fernandez posted a 14–5 record with a 2.62 GAA and a .914 save percentage in 19 games.